If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Knowing how to write a great CV can be tough.
-It’s difficult enough deciding on power verbs like ‘managed’ and ‘created’ to use, let alone choosing adverbs.
-Here is PurpleCV’s list of top ten adverbs you should consider using when writing your CV – and some you might want to avoid.
+It’s difficult enough deciding which power verbs like ‘managed’ and ‘created’ to use, let alone choosing adverbs.
+Here is PurpleCV’s list of top ten adverbs you should consider using when writing your CV – and some you might want to avoid!

-Actively is a nice adverb to use in your CV before verbs like ‘communicated’ or ‘researched’ to show you are proactive and put the effort in.
+Actively is a good adverb to use on your CV before verbs like ‘communicated’ or ‘researched’ to show you are proactive and put the effort in.

-If you’re analytic, it gives the impression you are methodical and won’t jump on rash decisions and less prone to making mistakes.
+If you’re analytic, it gives the impression you are methodical and won’t make rash decisions, suggesting you’re less prone to making mistakes.

 Employers like confidence, and put in front of verbs like ‘presented’ and ‘managed’ on your CV shows them you are great with people and you have good interpersonal skills.

-Consistence is something every employer looks for.
+Consistency is something every employer looks for.
 Whether it means showing up on time or reaching targets it shows you are reliable and people know what to expect from you.
-Put in front of verbs like ‘reached’ ‘achieved’ your CV is on to a winner.
+Put in front of verbs like ‘reached’ or ‘achieved’, your CV is onto a winner.

-Efficiently is a good adverb for everyone, no matter what your career level.
-It shows you get the work done, on time and have forward planning skills.
+Efficiently is a good adverb for everyone to use, no matter what career level.
+It shows you get the work done on time and have forward-planning skills.

 Put in front of verbs like ‘organised’, ‘led’ and ‘accomplished’ you will have a powerhouse of words that tell the employer you can get the job done and not let anything phase you.

-Proficiently is a nice adverb to use on your CV when a job asks for specific expertise such as knowing how to use specific software or know certain regulations.
+Proficiently is a great adverb to use on your CV when a job asks for specific expertise such as knowing how to use specific software or know certain regulations.

 Successfully is a word that should be on everyone’s CV.
 Put with almost any other verb and it shows you get results.